dd32/td-gh-ex/readme.txt

 - Responsive image fixes in articles
 - Make responsive fixes in front page with main section titles.
 - Make the mobile menu closes if the user clicks outside the menu panel

+= Version 1.5.8.2 =
+- Latest blog posts now have a link to the featured image as well.